MethodsAndPractices/vsteam/.github/CONTRIBUTING.md

 # Contributing to VSTeam

-I am truly grateful for all the support developing VSTeam.
+We are truly grateful for all the support developing VSTeam.
 It means a lot that you spend your time to help improve this module.

 ## Steps to contribute